-- In Glasgow the focus is on using evidence to inform a ten-year place-based initiative called ‘Thriving Places’, and on participatory budgeting.
+In Glasgow we used a variety of approaches to grow the capacity to capture evidence and use it for insight and decision-making.
+The focus was on using evidence to inform a ten-year place-based initiative called Thriving Places, and on participatory budgeting.

-- West Dunbartonshire’s interests are in public service reform at the neighbourhood level and community-led action planning
+West Dunbartonshire’s interests are in public service reform at the neighbourhood level and community-led action planning.

 We also link with international partners to compare how public services are delivered here in Scotland and elsewhere.

 As the programme develops we will scale up and share more widely our findings on the impact of public service reform and system-wide change.